openshift/enhancements/enhancements/mcd-reboot-dictionary.md

 ### User Stories [optional]

+The user stories below are intended to be illustrative of the different types of services we need to build capabilities for.

 #### Story 1

-As an admin, I want to update the SSH keys without any followup action, to reduce the number of unnecessary periods of degraded system and application availability.
+As an admin, I want to update the SSH keys without any followup action, to limit the number of unnecessary periods of degraded system and application availability.

 #### Story 2

-As an admin, I want to update the CRI-O configuration by restarting it's systemd unit, to reduce the number of unnecessary periods of degraded system and application availability.
+As an admin, I want to update the CRI-O configuration by restarting it's systemd unit and causing Pods to be restarted by draining them from the node, to ensure that the new settings take effect quickly and consistently, but also limit the number of unnecessary periods of degraded system and application availability.

 #### Story 3

-As an admin, I want to update the kubelet config file without reboot, to reduce the number of unnecessary periods of degraded system and application availability.
+As an admin, I want to update the ``chrony`` config file without reboot, to ensure  that the new settings take effect quickly, but also limit the number of unnecessary periods of degraded system and application availability.

 #### Story 4